Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Good URLs29.59%67.83%

 As you can see, Templ improved our scores in no time.
-However, it doesn’t mean all sites hosted on Templ passes CWV automatically.
+However, it doesn’t mean all sites hosted on Templ pass CWV automatically.
 I optimized my site from caching to other speed optimization techniques available.

 If you believe you’ve optimized your site, but it’s not passing Core Web Vitals, then try Templ and see how it works.